 While SEO may seem like a tricky subject to wrap your head around, the basics are easy with the right modules and the right guidance.
 Drupal is a great content management system for building search engine optimized websites.

-With our SEO checklist you can get off on the right foot, and here at Vardot, we love educating our customers to build top quality websites.
+With our On page SEO checklist, Drupal SEO checklist and most common SEO mistake. you can get off on the right foot, and here at Verdot, we love educating our customers to build top quality websites.
 If you’re looking for even more ways to improve your sites SEO, get in touch with us.